reubano/reubano.github.com/source/contact.md

 ### Consulting

-I am available for consulting on projects to help you eliminate inefficiencies or identify how customers are using your products and services.
+I work with small and medium-sized software companies on projects to eliminate inefficiencies or identify how customers are using your products and services.
 Projects usually involve solving problems with customer engagement, churn, operating expenses, or productivity.

-If you would like to hire me so that you can make better data driven decisions regarding your operations, customers, or products, please [email me](mailto:rcummings@nerevu.com?subject=Consulting inquiry).
+If you have a budget of at least $5k, and would like to hire me to help you make better data driven decisions regarding your operations, customers, or products, please [email me](mailto:rcummings@nerevu.com?subject=Consulting inquiry).

 ### Speaking/Training